dappforce/subsocial-docs/docs/sdk/quick-start/Parts.md

 ### Follows
 A follow is when a user chooses to see posts of profiles or spaces in their content feed.
+Users can follow other accounts/profiles as well as Spaces.